TimonPost/laminar/docs/md_book/src/intro.md

 We do this because there are few options for a reliable UDP implementation written in rust.

 ## Similar Projects
+We used some inspiration from other similar projects.

 - [NetCode IO, C++ with go,rust, C# bindings](https://github.com/networkprotocol/netcode.io)
 - [RakNet, C++](https://github.com/SLikeSoft/SLikeNet)
 - [Steam Network Socket, , C++](https://github.com/ValveSoftware/GameNetworkingSockets)